Some bits of history

 The station at Culham

 Culham station opened on 12th June 1844 as ‘Abingdon Road’ station, being renamed ‘Culham’ on 2nd June 1856 on the opening of the branch from Abingdon Junction (later closed and replaced by Radley station) to Abingdon.
 Culham was for a number of years the only intermediate station on the line as Appleford station closed after less than five years of use.
 The name ‘Abingdon Road’ was later re-used for a halt opened in 1908 to serve the village of South Hinksey.
 The old ticket office is all that remains of the original station buildings.
 The signal box (itself a replacement for the original one) was closed on 15th February 1961, with the old broad gauge goods shed and waiting room on platform 1 being removed during 1972.
 The old footbridge was declared unsafe and was removed, but interestingly the original cast iron pillars survived and now support its replacement.
-Culham is one of the best preserved of Brunel’s characteristic and charmingly designed small country stations, and the only survivor of this particular Tudor Revival design.
+Culham is one of the best preserved of Brunel’s characteristic and charmingly designed Click or tap to reveal our hidden page about some other stations similar to Culhamsmall country stations, and the only survivor of this particular Tudor Revival design.
 It was given Grade II* listing by English Heritage on 20th May 1975.

 In September 1939 Culham became one of the designated reception stations in the GWR London Evacuation Scheme, and went on to receive around 4,000 evacuees.